minhhoangbui/minhhoangbui.github.io/aboutme.md

 servers.

 I work mainly in Python and my favorite frameworks in Deep Learning are TensorFlow and PyTorch.
-As a machine learning scientist, I am motivated and willing to contribute my knowledge and skills to any companies which treasure them.
+As a machine learning engineer, I am motivated and willing to contribute my knowledge and skills to any companies which treasure them.
 I am open to any offer in the domain of Data Science which involves researching and implementing deep learning architectures.